logo

 • Search

-On display is Gar Wood Jr.’s prototype machined aluminum saltwater reel.
-The finished model is presented to friend and skilled angler Charlie Dunn in 1961.
-The Fin Nor Company, which Charlie had just purchased, contracts to build four sizes of this classic “Wedding Cake” style reel, produced between 1967 and 1976.
+Designed by Gar Wood Jr., this machined-aluminum saltwater “Wedding Cake”- style reel from Fin-Nor was originally produced in four sizes, from a #1 to a #4, between 1967 and 1976.
 According to historian Ed Pritchard, the #4 size reel- the same diameter as the #3 but with a wider spool-utilized the same spindle.
-Under pressure from big fish the spindle bent causing it to hit the frame, stalling and breaking leader or line.
+Under pressure from big fish, the spindle bent, causing it to hit the frame, stalling and breaking the leader or line.
 The #4 was discontinued after 28 units.
-The #3 reel, however, became a go-to tarpon reel and the standard for future big-game reels that took abuse from fish and resisted corrosion.
+The #3 reel, however, became a go-to tarpon reel and the standard for future big-game reels that could withstand abuse from fish and resist corrosion.

 Made byGar Wood Jr.